project-flotta/project-flotta.github.io/documentation/latest/dev/guide.md

 # Device Worker

 ## CI jobs
-- *Go/build*: Build current code and checks that unittest are working
+- *Go/build*: Builds current code and checks that unittest are working
-- *Go/Lint*: Check that code is correctlt linted
+- *Go/Lint*: Checks that code is correctly linted
-- *Go/SecurityScanner*: Checks that the current code is staticly checked by [gosec](https://github.com/securego/gosec)
+- *Go/SecurityScanner*: Checks that the current code is statically checked by [gosec](https://github.com/securego/gosec)